Western Canadian Select: Sarnia-Lambton $10-billion oil sands bitumen upgrading project

 Since September 2013 WCS has been processed at Imperial Oil's Sarnia, Ontario, refinery and ExxonMobil Corporation's (XOM) has 238000 oilbbl Joliet plant, Illinois and Baton Rouge, Louisiana.

 By April 2013, Imperial Oil's 121000 oilbbl Sarnia, Ontario refinery was the only plugged-in coking facility in eastern Canada that could process raw bitumen.

 In July 2014 the Canadian Academy of Engineering identified the Sarnia-Lambton $10-billion oil sands bitumen upgrading project to produce refinery ready crudes, as a high priority national scale project.

 Co-op Refinery Complex

-Lloydminster heavy oil, a component in the Western Canadian Select (WCS) heavy oil blend, is processed at the CCRL Refinery Complex heavy oil upgrader which had a fire in the coker of the heavy oil upgrader section of the plant, on February 11, 2013.
+Lloydminster heavy oil, a component in the Western Canadian Select (WCS) heavy oil blend, is processed at the Co-op Refinery Complex heavy oil upgrader which had a fire in the coker of the heavy oil upgrader section of the plant, on February 11, 2013.
 It was the third major incident in 16 months, at the Regina plant.
 The price of Western Canadian Select weakened against U.S. benchmark West Texas Intermediate (WTI) oil.